CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     )
     az aks enable-addons --addons @params
     ```
+    {:.important}
-    **NOTE**: Please note that this will deploy some additional pods to each available node.
+    Please note that this will deploy some additional pods to each available node.

 1. Once the addon has been deployed, it will create a key vault managed identity which is used to  communicate back to the Azure key vault from the kubernetes cluster.